Ribosome: Overview

-The sequence of DNA that encodes the sequence of the amino acids in a protein is transcribed into a messenger RNA chain.
-Ribosomes bind to messenger RNAs and use their sequences for determining the correct sequence of amino acids to generate a given protein.
-Amino acids are selected and carried to the ribosome by transfer RNA (tRNA) molecules, which enter the ribosome and bind to the messenger RNA chain via an anti-codon stem loop.
+The sequence of DNA that encodes the sequence of the amino acids in a protein is transcribed into a messenger RNA (mRNA) chain.
+Ribosomes bind to the messenger RNA molecules and use the RNA's sequence of nucleotides to determine the sequence of amino acids needed to generate a protein.
+Amino acids are selected and carried to the ribosome by transfer RNA (tRNA) molecules, which enter the ribosome and bind to the messenger RNA chain via an anticodon stem loop.
 For each coding triplet (codon) in the messenger RNA, there is a unique transfer RNA that must have the exact anti-codon match, and carries the correct amino acid for incorporating into a growing polypeptide chain.
 Once the protein is produced, it can then fold to produce a functional three-dimensional structure.

 A ribosome is made from complexes of RNAs and proteins and is therefore a ribonucleoprotein complex.
-Each ribosome is composed of small (30S) and large (50S) components, called subunits, which are bound to each other:
+In prokaryotes each ribosome is composed of small (30S) and large (50S) components, called subunits, which are bound to each other: